saraclohisey/lab_handbook/Lab_Handbook.md

 If you live alone, or will be alone temporarily, and are sick please let us know.
 This is aimed in particular at international students.
 Do not suffer through sickness alone, it can be scary.

-If you are staff, you are expected to inform your line manager or supervisor and HR, as per institute policy, when you take a sick day.
+If you are staff, you are expected to inform your line manager or supervisor and HR, as per UoE and institute policy, when you take a sick day.

 #### Holidays

 Let your line manager know if you are intending to be away on holidays.
 Holidays > 2 consecutive weeks should be discussed – ideally before plans are made.

 ### For 'Wet Lab' members: